-Anachronism is derived from a Greek word anachronous which means “against time”.
+Anachronism is derived from the Greek word anachronous, which means “against time.”
 Therefore, an anachronism is an error of chronology or timeline in a literary piece.
 In other words, anything that is out of time and out of place is an anachronism.

-Anachronisms appear in literature, paintings etc. and it is fascinating to explore them.
+Anachronisms appear in literature, paintings, and other works, and it is fascinating to explore them.
 Generally, they are considered errors that occur due to lack of research.
-For example, if a painter paints a portrait of Aristotle and shows him wearing a wrist watch, it would be an example of anachronism, as we all are aware that wristwatches did not exist during Aristotle’s time.
+For example, if a painter paints a portrait of Aristotle, and shows him wearing a wrist watch, it would be an example of anachronism, as we are all aware that wristwatches did not exist during Aristotle’s time.
 Similarly, the presence of a wall clock in a stage setting that depicts the interior of a Roman fort is an anachronism.

-Romans at the time of Julius Caesar did not wear a doublet, a close-fitted jacket, but it was a fashion among men at the time of Shakespeare, and therefore its use in the play is an anachronism.
+Romans at the time of Julius Caesar did not wear a doublet, a close-fitted jacket.
+This was, however, a fashion among men at the time of Shakespeare, and therefore its use in the play is an anachronism.

 “Ross: That now

 Sweno, the Norways’ king, craves composition:

 Nor would we deign him burial of his men

 The use of the word “dollar” in the above excerpt is clearly an example of an anachronism, as the dollar was not the monetary unit during the time that the play is set.
 Shakespeare’s lack of research caused him to mention an item out of its time.

 Example #4: Pharaoh (By Boleslaw Prus)